UniMath/agda-unimath/src/elementary-number-theory/cross-mul-diff-integer-fractions.lagda.md

     ( numerator-fraction-ℤ x *ℤ denominator-fraction-ℤ y)
 ```

-Swapping the the fractions changes the sign of the cross-multiplication
+Swapping the fractions changes the sign of the cross-multiplication difference.
-difference.

 ```agda
 neg-cross-mul-diff-fraction-ℤ : (x y : fraction-ℤ)